-But for $1,400 USD night (high season), you get unmitigated luxury in an ocean-front casa or bungalow.
-A whopping 2,500 square feet to spread out in.
+Choose an ocean-front casa or bungalow, and you get unmitigated luxury in a whopping 2,500 square feet to spread out in.
 Private pool.
 Unparalleled service (dial “zero” for whatever your heart desires).

-Imanta is a one-of-a-kind property.
-Since opening in late 2010, it’s been written up by the likes of Forbes Life and Elite Traveler.
+Imanta is a one-of-a-kind property though – it’s been written up by the likes of Forbes Life and Elite Traveler.

 Privacy and seclusion reign.
 During our stay, we rubbed shoulders with European royalty (and their very discreet bodyguards – we mistook them for other guests).

-The five oceanview and oceanfront casas have private infinity pools too.
-(Three new jungle casas don’t have pools.)
+Most of the rooms have private infinity pools.
+(Three jungle casas don’t have pools.)